This is always a fair question. But it is not easy to answer. Fundamentally, almost all appellate attorneys use

 - the cost of the reporter's transcript (usually the most expensive cost): and

-of photocopying the documents used in the trial court (called the Clerk's Transcript or Joint Appendix).
+of photocopying the documents used in the trial court (called the Clerk's Transcript or Appellant's Appendix).

 options: This attorney has flexible payment options.
 He will work with the client to establish a "fixed fee"

 that the client will pay at the start.
 This will be the total amount the client pays for professional fees.
-The additional
+Second,

-their account.
-Finally the attorney will work with the client as to a fee agreement based on a standard hourly agreement.
+the attorney will work with the client as to a fee agreement based on a standard hourly agreement.
+The attorney believes

-The attorney believes that providing the client these three payment options assists the clients in making their appellate
+that providing the client these two payment options assists the clients in making their appellate cost decisions.